 Spokane increases required notice before rents can be increased

 Apr.
-29—Starting in June, landlords in Spokane will have to warn tenants 120 to 180 days in advance before raising rents.
+30—Starting in June, landlords in Spokane will have to warn tenants 120 to 180 days in advance before raising rents.

 The Spokane City Council voted 5-2 to implement the new rental regulation.
 Councilmen Jonathan Bingle and Michael Cathcart voted in opposition.